 This drill totals 25 shots, with setting five different spots around the ring to take five consecutive shots from.
 The spots are usually the five angles of the ring; along the baseline on both sides of the ring, the free throw line and then in between these spots on both sides (forms a 45-degree angle, known as the ‘45’).
 It’s important that these shots are done with shooting form and not free throw form which may differ depending on your kid’s strength.
 Kids can notice that their favourite players shoot free throws without jumping off the ground and may try to copy them!

 Dribbling on the spot with the opposite hand, to then dribbling with the opposite hand whilst moving.
 It’s important to emphasise to your kid that they keep their head up and eyes straight.
-Raising the opposite arm whilst dribbling can also be encouraged to build good habits in protecting the ball from the defender.
+Also, raising the opposite arm whilst dribbling should be encouraged.
+As it will build good habits in protecting the ball from the defender.

 Walking and dribbling the ball through each leg and behind the back.
-Starting out at doing three dribbles with the one hand and then switching it to the other hand (through the legs, behind the back) is recommended.
+Starting by making three dribbles with the one hand and then switching it to the other hand.
+Through the legs, behind the back whilst dribbling is recommended.
 As they master the drill, they can do two dribbles and switch, one dribble and switch, and then constant switching.

 Setting up cones (or similar) in a line advances straight line dribbling.
-Dribbling fast and in between cones whilst making crossovers or through the leg’s dribbles will greatly enhance your kids dribbling ability.
-Shortening gaps in between the cones encourages your child to make faster decisions and quicker moves which, with practice, will become more controlled.
-If your kid becomes too good at this, try get them to do it backwards on the way back through the cones.
+Enhance your kids dribbling ability by dribbling fast and in between cones whilst making crossovers or through the leg’s dribbles.
+Get your child to make faster decisions and quicker moves by shortening gaps in between the cones encourages.
+With practice, they will become more controlled.
+If your kid becomes too good at this, try get them to do it back when returning through the cones.

-Holding the ball above your head, throwing it with both hands and to then catch it above your head with both hands.
+Hold the ball above your head.
+Then throw it with both hands and catch it above your head with both hands.
 Repeat this process at approximately two metres away from the wall.
 Keep knees bent and aim to throw 20-30 passes.
 This is great for building strength through the arms and shoulders, making passing easier.